mitre/advmlthreatmatrix/readme.md

 | Software Engineering Institute/Carnegie Mellon University | Nathan M. VanHoudnos |
 | Berryville Institute of Machine Learning | Gary McGraw, Harold Figueroa, Victor Shepardson, Richie Bonett|

-## Feedback
+## Feedback and Contact Information
 The Adversarial ML Threat Matrix is a first-cut attempt at collating a knowledge base of how ML systems can be attacked.
 We need your help to make it holistic and fill in the missing gaps!

-- Please submit a Pull Request with suggested changes!
+Please submit a Pull Request with suggested changes!
 We are excited to make this system better with you!

+**Join our Adversarial ML Threat Matrix Google Group**

 - For discussions around Adversarial ML Threat Matrix, we invite everyone to join our Google Group [here](https://groups.google.com/forum/#!forum/advmlthreatmatrix/join)
 - If you want to access this forum using your corporate email (as opposed to your gmail)
   - Open your browser in Incognito mode.